Tezcanwololo/Tezcanwololo/README.md

 - 👋 Hi, I’m @Tezcanwololo
-- 👀 I’m interested in ...
-Back end developer or may be front end also.
+- 👀 I’m interested in ...front end
 - 🌱 I’m currently learning ... to be a full stack developer and just for fun
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @daffuruzkey on instagram